ubershibs/odin-fb/README.md

   * Profile info
   * Photo
   * Posts
-* Users Index
-  * All users
-  * Buttons for sending friend requests to anyone:
-    * Not already a friend
-    * Not having a pending friend request
 * Deploy to Heroku
 * Test that user is logged in and can see all pages after signup
-* Add user profile type info to User
+* Add user profile type info to Users
-* Add